The Sunday Times Travel Magazine

 The Sunday Times Travel Magazine was a monthly British travel magazine.
 Although part of the same company (News UK) as the weekly The Sunday Times travel section, its content was entirely different.
 The magazine published travel information, features, competitions, offers, and photography.
 It was established in February/March 2003 as a bi-monthly magazine, changing to a monthly frequency in 2005.
-As of 2014, the magazine has a limited online presence, with less than 5% of its content available to view online.
-The remaining 95% is published exclusively in print.
+As of 2014, the magazine had a limited online presence, with less than 5% of its content available to view online.
+The remaining 95% was published exclusively in print.
 The magazine's last issue was October 2020.

 Editors

-The following persons have been editor-in-chief of the magazine:
+The editors-in-chief of the magazine were: